 29-Gauge, Grade-80 SMP Paint

 For the most economical solution, your best choice is 29-gauge, grade-80 SMP metal.
-Readily stocked at all Reed’s Metals, 29-gauge metal is also available for same day service on Residential profiles panels.
+Readily stocked at all Reed’s Metals, 29-gauge metal is also available for same-day service on in-stock Residential profiles panels.
 A true PBR panel cannot be manufactured from this material for roofing; however, a narrower R-panel can be produced for wall panels.